Game

 • Think about how you set your throwing and catching goals.
 Did you make wishes, or did you make a plan for your goal?

-• What other move goals can you set?
+• What other movement goals can you set?
 What are some move goals you can set when you are not in PE class?
 What is your plan?
 (Students share ideas for short-term-goals with one another.
 If necessary, guide them to think of goals they can set on the playground or at home.)

 1. Assess understanding with the following questions: